-Myth 1: I don’t know much about taxes, so I might miss deductions and credits if I do my own taxes.
+Myth #1: I don’t know much about taxes, so I might miss deductions and credits if I file my own.

 Myth 2: Doing my own taxes sounds difficult and complicated.